Losing Weight After 60: Healthy Diet and Exercise Tips for Seniors

 Why Is Losing Weight Over 60 More Difficult?
 How Your Body Changes With Age

-If you and your healthcare provider determine that losing weight will help your overall health, you may also have to revise your ideas about dieting.
-That's because many seniors find that weight loss gets harder as they get older.
-This can definitely be frustrating.
-But it's also a natural part of aging, so don't blame yourself if you struggle to drop extra pounds.
-(If a 60-year-old woman can't lose weight, she might blame herself for not being disciplined enough, when in actuality her body might just be responding in a way that's appropriate for her age.)
+You may also have to revise your ideas about dieting if you and your healthcare provider determine that losing weight will help your overall health.
+That's because many seniors find that weight loss gets more challenging as they get older.
+While slower weight loss can be frustrating, it's also a natural part of the aging process.
+So, don't blame yourself if you struggle to drop extra pounds.
+If a 60-year-old woman can't lose weight, she might blame herself for not being disciplined enough.
+However, her body might just be responding in a way that's appropriate for her age.

 But that doesn't mean that losing weight over 60 is impossible.
 Many people successfully lose weight at any age.
 You can lose weight as you get older by adapting your weight-loss strategies to your changing body.

-The first step in understanding why the rules of weight loss can be different for seniors is to consider your basal metabolic rate.
+The first step in understanding why weight loss rules can be different for seniors is to consider your basal metabolic rate.
 That's the number of calories you burn just staying alive (i.e., the energy you expend breathing and digesting food).
 This rate is different than the calories you burn through exercise or everyday activities.

 Your body composition impacts your basal metabolic rate.
 That's because, in addition to its heavier weight, muscle burns more calories than fat.
 So a person who has a lot of muscle mass should have a higher basal metabolic rate than someone who doesn't.

 However, starting in our 30s, we lose muscle mass unless we work to maintain it.
 Although we may not even notice this process when it starts, it has a large impact over time.
-On average, we lose about 30 percent of muscle strength between age 50 and 70.
-And the rate of muscle loss is even faster after 70.3 Consequently, losing weight after 70 will be that much harder than it is for someone who is 30.
+One study published in Clinical Interventions in Aging found that, on average, we lose about 30 percent of muscle strength between age 50 and 70.
+And the rate of muscle loss is even faster after 70.
+Consequently, losing weight after 70 will be that much harder than it is for someone who is 30.

 Although it might seem unfair in today's more sedentary world, this process makes sense from an evolutionary standpoint.
 Long ago, as we grew older and our hunting and gathering abilities slowed down, our bodies had to learn how to survive on less food.
 The result?
 Aging bodies want to hang onto any extra body weight (even if we no longer need—or want—them to).